 Indicator 12 concerning biodiversity was partly covered by the funds enhanced sustainability standards screening.
 During the reference period, more than 40 issuers were on the exclusion list due to matters among others associated to biodiversity.
-2 engagement activities were logged for issuers in the fund relating to this indicator.
-The fund applied pre-trade warnings relating to this indicator.
+89 engagement activities were logged for issuers in the fund relating to this indicator.
 The sustainable investments of the fund integrated the thresholds for this PAI indicator in the assessment of whether the investment caused significant harm to an environmental objective.
 See "How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?".